-- (a) The employee shall notify the employer at least 10 weeks in advance of the date of commencement of parental leave and the period of leave to be taken.
-An employee may commence parental leave prior to providing such notice where through circumstances beyond the control of the employee, the adoption of a child takes place earlier. - (b) The employer may require an employee to provide confirmation from the appropriate government authority of the placement. - (c) The employer shall grant an employee who is seeking to adopt a child such unpaid leave as is required by the employee to attend any compulsory interviews or examinations as are necessary as part of the adoption procedure.
-Where paid leave is available to the employee, the employer may require the employee to take such leave in lieu of unpaid leave. - (d) Where the placement of child for adoption with an employee does not proceed or continue, the employee shall notify the employer immediately and the employer shall nominate a time not exceeding 4 weeks from the date of notification for the employee's return to work.
+(a) The practitioner shall notify the employer at least 10 weeks in advance of the date of commencement of parental leave and the period of leave to be taken.
+A practitioner may commence parental leave prior to providing such notice where through circumstances beyond the control of the practitioner, the adoption of a child takes place earlier.

+- (b) The employer may require a practitioner to provide confirmation from the appropriate government authority of the placement. - (c) The employer shall grant a practitioner who is seeking to adopt a child such unpaid leave as is required by the practitioner to attend any compulsory interviews or examinations as are necessary as part of the adoption procedure.
+Where paid leave is available to the practitioner, the employer may require the practitioner to take such leave in lieu of unpaid leave. - (d) Where the placement of child for adoption with a practitioner does not proceed or continue, the practitioner shall notify the employer immediately and the employer shall nominate a time not exceeding 4 weeks from the date of notification for the practitioner's return to work.